supermastergui/vacs/README.md

 - `vacs-server` creates an opaque session for each login and only associated your VATSIM CID.
 No other user data is stored
 - The local session storage in `vacs-client` is encrypted using OS-specific encryption mechanisms and inaccessible to other applications
 - No long-term logs or call metadata are retained
-- The call log displayed in `vacs-client` is client-side only and deleted once the client is closed
+- The call log displayed in `vacs-client` is client-side only and deleted once the client is disconnected

 ## Architecture